Hoon: Etymology

 Linguist Sid Baker in his book The Australian Language suggested that hoon (meaning "a fool") was a contraction of Houyhnhnm, a fictional race of intelligent horses which appears in Gulliver's Travels by Jonathan Swift.

-Hoon, when used in relation to people in motor vehicles (or associated with car culture), may be onomatopoeia.
-One may speak of a car, or its driver, or its occupants in general as "hooning down the road".
+It may also be a portmanteau word combining "hooligan" and "goon."

 Anti-hoon legislation in Australia

 The term hoon has obtained a semi-official use in Australia, with police and governments referring to legislation targeting anti-social driving activity as "anti-hoon laws".
 The term has even begun to appear in the titles of legislation, e.g. Victoria's Transport Legislation Amendment (Hoon Boating and Other Amendments) Act 2009.

 In Western Australia, the Road Traffic Amendment (Impounding and Confiscation of Vehicles) Bill 2004, which was passed by the Parliament of Western Australia in June 2004, empowered the Western Australia Police to confiscate and impound vehicles found to be engaging in excessive speed or noise.
 The law was used to impound a Lamborghini after a mechanic was caught speeding in it; he had been driving without the owner's knowledge.
 The police claim that the law does not permit them to release the car under the only legal course of action available to the owner, that of "hardship".
 The police retorted that, having the means to own it, "he can afford to hire a vehicle."
 The owner complained that the law amounted to "mandatory sentencing without trial".
 The Western Australian Police Minister, Rob Johnston, "admits the laws are unfair but says he stands by them".
 Former Western Australia District Court Chief Judge Antoinette Kennedy described the minister's reaction as "the politics of envy".
 After all hoon-related offences, the defendant's licence is cancelled and experience accumulated on it is returned to zero.

 In the state of Victoria, hoon-related offences include burnouts, doughnuts, drag racing, repeated driving while disqualified and high-level speeding were added to Section 84C of the Road Safety Act 1986 in July 2006.
 Victoria Police have impounded an average of ten cars a day under the laws, with over 5,000 vehicles confiscated and impounded two years after their introduction.
 By contrast, the hoon boating laws of Victoria currently centre on offences involving dangerous behaviour and do not yet reference offences relating to public order or amenity.

 In Queensland, the Police Powers and Responsibilities Act 2000 allows members of the Queensland Police to impound the vehicles involved in prescribed offences.
 The laws relating to confiscation of vehicles for offences such as street racing, time trials and burnouts were strengthened in 2002.
 Further laws introduced in July 2008 provided for the confiscation of vehicles for repeat offenders involved with drunk driving, driving while suspended or driving with illegal modifications.